Understanding the Revenue Cycle Management Process: A Comprehensive Guide

 3. Charge Capture and Coding

 In the Revenue Cycle Management Process, once care is given, correct coding of services is key.
-Coders use ICD-10, CPT, and HCPCS to turn notes into claims.
+Coders use ICD-10, CPT, and HCPCS to turn notes into claims, which is a critical part of the healthcare revenue cycle process.

 Good coding stops underbilling or overbilling, which can hurt finances or break rules.
 Ongoing training and audits help keep coding on track.